openlgtv/epk2extract/README.md

 make

+## To use:
+put *.pem and AES.key to epk2extract folder run it via sudo because rootfs extraction needs root sudo ./epk2extract file

 ## How to get IDC from SYM run:
 ./epk2extract xxxxxxxx.SYM

 ## Known issues:
-Sometimes it Segfaults or skips extracting some partitions.
-In that case rerun it until it's ok.
+Sometimes it segfaults on some partitions.
+In that case just rerun it again.